diaoquesang/BS-LDM/README.md

 This code is a **pytorch** implementation of our paper **"BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models"**.

 ## Primary Contributions

-1) We developed an innovative end-to-end **conditional LDM**, **BS-LDM**, designed for **bone suppression** in **high-resolution CXR images (1024 × 1024 pixels)**.
-This model aids in the clinical diagnosis of lung diseases such as **inflammation**, **tuberculosis**, and **masses or nodules**.
-2) We demonstrated the effectiveness of **offset noise** in generating low-frequency information in soft tissue images.
-Additionally, we introduced a **dynamic clipping strategy** to enhance the pixel intensity of the generated images.
+1) We introduce an end-to-end LDM-based framework for high-resolution bone suppression, named BS-LDM.
+It utilizes a multi-level hybrid loss-constrained VQGAN for effective perceptual compression.
+This framework consistently generates soft tissue images with high levels of bone suppression while preserving fine details and critical lung lesions.

+2) To enhance the quality of generated images, we incorporate offset noise and a temporal adaptive thresholding strategy.
+These innovations help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.

-3) We compiled a substantial and high-quality bone suppression dataset named **SZCH-X-Rays**, consisting of high-resolution paired CXR and DES soft tissue images from 818 patients gathered from partner hospitals.
-Moreover, we pre-processed and publicized 241 pairs of CXR and DES soft tissue images from the **JSRT** dataset.
+3) We have compiled a comprehensive bone suppression dataset, SZCH-X-Rays, which includes 818 pairs of high-resolution CXR and DES soft tissue images from our partner hospital.
+Additionally, we processed 241 pairs of images from the JSRT dataset into negative formats more commonly used in clinical settings.

+4) Our clinical evaluation focused on image quality and diagnostic utility.
+The results demonstrated excellent image quality scores and substantial diagnostic improvements, underscoring the clinical significance of our work.

 ## Proposed Method
-Overview of the proposed BS-LDM.
-The top side of the framework describes the training process of BS-LDM, where the latent variables of the CXR images are used as conditional guidance for the estimation of the offset noise.
-At the bottom, the sampling process of BS-LDM is detailed, where the latent variables obtained after each sampling step are dynamically clipped to ensure that the resulting pixel intensities are consistent with real soft tissue images.
+Overview of the proposed BS-LDM: (a) The training process of BS-LDM, where CXR and noised soft tissue data in the latent space are transmitted to the noise estimator for offset noise prediction and L2 loss calculation; (b) The training process of ML-VQGAN, where a multi-level hybrid loss-constrained VQGAN is used to construct a latent space by training the reconstruction of CXR and soft tissue images, using a codebook to represent the discrete features of the images; (c) The sampling process of BS-LDM, where the latent variables obtained after each denoising step are clipped using a temporal adaptive thresholding strategy for the sake of contrast stability.

 <div align="center">
 <img src="https://github.com/diaoquesang/BS-LDM/blob/main/images/frame.png" width="100%">